akka/akka/akka-docs/src/main/paradox/stream/stream-flows-and-basics.md

 sources and sinks are able to put specific objects into this map.
 Whether they put something in or not is implementation dependent.

-For example, a `Sink` will make a `CompletionStage` available in this map which will represent the result of the folding process over the stream.
+For example, a `Sink.fold` will make a `CompletionStage` available in this map which will represent the result of the folding process over the stream.
 In general, a stream can expose multiple materialized values, but it is quite common to be interested in only the value of the Source or the Sink in the stream.
 For this reason there is a convenience method called `runWith()` available for `Sink`, `Source` or `Flow` requiring, respectively,